 Legacy PowerVault Storage Customers

 As with the PS-series customers, PowerVault customers are encouraged to look at the entry level SC storage.
-The PowerVault will continue to be made available and is still the platform of choice for low cost, but high performance, scalable storage.
+The PowerVault will continue to be made available and is still the platform of choice for low cost, but high performance, scalable mid-range storage.
 However, the SC series will eventually take over this role and customers should consider this route to be completely future proofed.
 Channel only promotions are currently available on additional trays for PowerVault MD arrays including flash configurations.

 Legacy EMC VNX and VNXe Customers